1. Welcome to the PanelWizard

 Select the natural gas appliances currently at your home.

-BTU/h capacity BTUs per hour (Btu/h) is a measure of heating capacity of natural gas heaters and usually appears on the unit.
-Step increment for this field is 6,000 BTU/h (½ ton units).
+BTU/h capacity BTUs per hour (Btu/h) is a measure of heating capacity of natural gas heaters.
+It usually appears on a label directly on the unit, sometimes inside the front cover.
+Usually it is some multiple of 6,000 BTU/h (½ ton units).

 with a new electric heat pump.
 A heat pump is a device that transfers heat from one location to another, rather than generating heat directly.
 It provides both heating and cooling, and is more efficient than a gas heater.